 Spike and MVE’s quest to the title has been the underlying story of the last nine months of RIPTIDE Wrestling.
 Whether it was Jack Sexsmith or anyone in the way of the chase of the title, it was always about Spike and the Brighton Championship.

 And just as Chuck’s head was in a steel chair with Spike ready to break his neck, Trivet’s nemesis Jack Sexsmith came out to make the save to the roar of the crowd.
 WHAT A POP!
-Everyone backed off as JAck took out Moser, Riddy and the bent ref Purse.
-Trivet went to run but walked into a superkick from Mambo who hit the sproingboard splash to grab the win and become the FIRST ever Brighton Champion!
+Everyone backed off as Jack took out Moser, Riddy and the bent ref Purse.
+Trivet went to run but walked into a superkick from Mambo who hit the springboard splash to grab the win and become the FIRST ever Brighton Champion!

-Winner – And NEWWWWWW Brighton Champion
+Winner – And NEWWWWWW Brighton Champion, Chuck Mambo!

 What A Main Event!